tagazok/my-workshops/static-web-apps/tutorial.md

 ## Setup your environment using a container

 There is not much you need to start working with `Azure Static Web Apps`.
 If you already have all the requirements listed at the begining of the workshop, you are good to go.
-We will see at each step what are the extensions you will need to install.
+We will see at each step what are the tools and the VSCode extensions you will need to install.

-However, if you don't want to install everything or don't want to remember what is needed to build and deploy a Static Web App, we've got you cover.
+However, if you don't want to install everything or don't want to remember what is needed to build and deploy a Static Web App, we've got you covered.

-Open your VSCode and search for the `Remote - Containers` extension of go <a href="https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers" target="_blank">here</a> and click `Install`.
+Open VSCode and search for the `Remote - Containers` extension in the extension panel on the left or go <a href="https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers" target="_blank">here</a> and click `Install`.

-The Remote - Containers extension lets you use a Docker container as a full-featured development environment.
-The best part is the extension comes with a list of containers already setup for you.
+The `Remote - Containers` extension lets you use a Docker container as a full-featured development environment.
+The best part is that thisthe extension comes with a list of containers already setup for you... including one for Static Web Apps.

-Open the VSCode command panel usting `Ctrl + Shift + p` and search for `Add Development Container Configuration Files...`.
+So, open the VSCode command panel usting `Ctrl + Shift + p` and search for `Add Development Container Configuration Files...`.
 This will show you a list of pre-configured containers.
 Serach for `Azure Static Web Apps` and hit Enter.

 ![Add a Dev Container](media/dev-container.png)

-This will add a few files to your project with all the container configurations.
+A a few files will be aded to your project with all the container configurations.

 You now need to reopen your project in the container.
 To do so, open the VSCode command panel and search for `Reopen in container`.
 Wait a few seconds until the docker image is ready and you are ready to go.
 You now have all the tools installed to work with Static Web Apps.

 <div class="box info">
 <div>
 The Container Extension uses Docker.
-If you don't have Docker already installed on your computer, go on <a href="https://www.docker.com/get-started">https://www.docker.com/get-started</a> to download and install it.
+If you don't have Docker already installed on your computer, go to <a href="https://www.docker.com/get-started" target="_blank">https://www.docker.com/get-started</a> to download and install it.
 </div>
 </div>